-There are two main options when it comes to finding a tutor for your child.
+There are two main options when it comes to finding the right for your child.
 The first is to use a tutor agency.
 This is a great option if you need a specific subject covered, or if you need help with SAT prep or ACT prep.

 Tutor agencies will have pre-screened tutors who are all qualified to teach the subjects they advertise.